VuongNM/jekyll-now/aphorics.md

 Logging is programmer's insurance.
-It's the price you paid in time and effort, for the safety of the whole system when come the hard times.
+Larger the program, higher the premium.

+---
+V